Temporal Convolutional Attention-based Network For Sequence Modeling: Experiments

 \subsection{Ablation Experiments}

-To better explain the relative importance of the several conclusions we proposed, we designed two ablation experiments on the word-level PTB dataset. one is to prove that temporal attention (TA) layer is more effective than a convolutional layer, the other is to claim that the softmax applied on the first dimension of $W_{l}$ is better than on the second dimension.
+To better explain the relative importance of the several conclusions we proposed, we designed a ablation experiment on the word-level PTB dataset, which is to prove that temporal attention (TA) layer is more effective than a convolutional layer.

 When we compare the efficiency of temporal attention (TA), we discard all TA layers and replace them with convolutional layers.
 To guarantee the fairness of models, we adjust hyperparameters to make the convolutional model have more parameters than TCAN.
 The initial TCAN has 1 temporal attention block in each of the 4 layers.
 For comparison, we use convolutional layer to replace TA.
 A TA layer has similar number of parameters with a convolutional layer.
 Note that TCAN didn't use the enhanced residual module, which is in order to not interfere with comparative tests.
 The results are listed in Table~\ref{table:conv_attn}.
 Note that two models are optimized by Adam and the learning rate is 0.0001.
 The perplexity of two models shows that the temporal attention layer is more effective than the convolutional layer.